lecovi/fictional-octo-engine/README.md

 ## v0.1.0 - Simple Flask App with Poetry

 A little bit more complex than the [minimal application from official docs](https://flask.palletsprojects.com/en/2.2.x/quickstart/#a-minimal-application).

-This version uses a hello-world like approach.
-Reads values from ENVVARS and uses them on the response.
+This version uses a *hello-world like* approach.
+Reads values from ENVVARS and uses them in the response.

 ## v0.2.0 - App with Poetry and Docker

 This version has the same functionality as before.
 It only adds a [Dockerfile](https://docs.docker.com/engine/reference/builder/) to run the application with [Docker](https://docs.docker.com/get-started/).

-Before running your app with a docker container, you have to build your Docker Image.
+Before running your app with a docker container you have to build your Docker Image.
 The docker image uses an official Python Docker Image.
 And the official Python Docker Image doesn't have poetry support.

 That's why there is a `requirements.txt` file.
 The `requirements.txt` file was exported with `poetry`:

 ```bash